 I started to realize that those around me were living hand to mouth.
 Their paychecks barely covered their living expenses and they were still going out every night. (note: credit cards are not cash) How could they be doing that?
 Wasn’t the money starting to stress them out?
 Why didn’t they get second jobs?
 Where were their parents to be like “idiot!”?
 Then it occurred to me that maybe they are living the same way that they were raised.
 Not everyone has had the same upbringing and maybe they have no idea that the downward spiral that they are on will lead them into financial debt.
 I am in no way saying that I’ve overcome any huge hardships or had to make huge sacrifices.
 I just feel like I have had the opportunity to put it all together at an early stage in life and want to share those thoughts with others.

-As I started my own consulting practice a few years back, I feel as if it might be my duty to help out.
+As I started my own consulting practice after college, I feel as if it might be my duty to help out.
 I have seen far too many of my friends and/or clients get themselves deep into debt and they needed some guidance.
 Many of them are hard working individuals that went to great colleges and have fantastic salaries.. just got themselves into too much too quickly.
 I’d like to be your guide to steer you clear of making a huge financial step in the wrong direction.

 ** Please note that these opinions are mine and not based on financial advice for your personal situation.
 I would highly recommend seeking out a financial planner and/or accountant to discuss your personal situation.
 This blog is meant to only be a spring board to get you thinking about the ways that you spend your money.**